OFFICIAL RULES

 In short: we’re all in this together, and nature bats last.

-Rule 1: Get a boat, and remove the engine (if it had one in the first place)
+Rule 1: Get a boat and remove the engine (if it had one in the first place)

-We’re okay with all of these – and most other wingnut ideas you might have.
+Kayaks, rowboats, canoes, sailboats, SUPs, pedal craft – we’re okay with all of these – and most other wingnut ideas you might have.
 Just no engines – not even “just in case”.

 Size of boat doesn’t matter and you can bring as many crew as you want as long as all of them are on for the whole race- no switching out.
 Route choice and boat selection are key strategies of R2AK.
 But remember: